Jagame Thandhiram: Marketing

 In interviews with online portals, Karthik Subbaraj expressed his disinterest on not crediting the creators of the film on its promotional posters released through Netflix's social media handles.
 He added that "it is the platform's policy not to include credits of the directors and other artists", which led Subbaraj to promote his own poster designs through his media sites.
 He further added that "it would be nice to see Netflix changes their policies in future".

 A graffiti art for Jagame Thandhiram was created by graffiti artist Nme.
 Netflix India released the graffiti tribute video through the social media handles in May 2021, which opened to positive response from fans.
 Dhanush's look in the film was recreated by Medha Srivastava, a makeup artist, whose video was shared by Netflix India's social media handles, the very same month.

-Amul India released a doodle which inspired a still from the film.
+Amul released a doodle which inspired a still from the film.
 A Twitter emoji was also unveiled ahead of the release, becoming Dhanush's first film to do so.
-The film's trailer was recreated by Ikorodu Bois (a group of Nigerian boys), known for recreating promos of popular web series, Money Heist and other OTT shows.
+The film's trailer was recreated by Ikorodu Bois (a group of Nigerian boys), known for recreating promos of Money Heist and other streaming series.
 Their video has been posted on their Instagram page.
 One day prior to the film's release, a fan from Tamil Nadu, erected a huge cutout of Dhanush.
-Later, stills and promotional videos from the film were showcased at the Times Square in New York.
+Later, stills and promotional videos from the film were showcased at the Times Square in New York City.

 Home media

-The satellite rights of the film were purchased by Star Vijay with the television premiere being held only after two months after its digital release.
-During an interview, Karthik Subbaraj said that the songs "Bujji", "Nethu" and "Aala Ola" were removed from the film's original cut to follow Netflix's guidelines and that the songs will be featured only during the television broadcast of the film.
+The film had its television premiere on Star Vijay, two months after its streaming release.
+During an interview, Karthik Subbaraj said that the songs "Bujji", "Nethu" and "Aala Ola" were removed from the film's original cut to follow Netflix's guidelines and that the songs will be featured only during the television broadcast.